LunayderKater/Cubic-Control/README.md

 - **Addon Manager:** Forget the days of wrestling with manual configurations, navigating JSON files, and struggling with UUIDs.
 Cubic Control makes it effortless with a three-step process: add, select, and apply.
 You can now concentrate on fostering your Minecraft community, knowing that Cubic Control handles all the intricacies seamlessly.
 Experience a simplified approach to managing your addons, giving you more time for what truly matters.

+- **Stats Viewer:** When was the cpu usage high, which player count was at 1:30am and whar was the 13th players name again?
+That and more will be shown with an easy to use stats viewer.
+StatsViewer brings also the option to export every data collected into a need komma seperated file.
+To make graphs and much more possible.

 Explore the endless possibilities of Cubic Control and seize control of your Bedrock server today.

 ## System Requirements